White Chocolate Cranberry Orange Oatmeal Cookies with Rolled Oats

-I love chocolate, and white chocolate is my soft spot.
-This oatmeal cranberry cookie recipe frosted with melted white chocolate is a slightly adapted version by one in Ottolenghi & Helen Goh's new baking book, Sweet: Desserts from London's Ottolenghi.
-They are so easy to make you just need to mix the ingredients in a certain order.
+This white chocolate cranberry orange oatmeal cookie recipe is simple and easy to put together.
+It is a slightly adapted version by one in Ottolenghi & Helen Goh's new baking book, Sweet.
+These oatmeal cookies with rolled oats are so easy to make you just need to mix the ingredients in a certain order.
 Plus chilling the dough in not necessary, it is easy to roll out and to work with.
+These homemade orange oatmeal cookies are frosted with a generous layer of melted white chocolate on top!
 Hope you love them as much as I do.
-It makes a beautiful gift 😊.
+They make for a beautiful gift 😊.

-- Mix the softened butter, the sugar, and the freshly grated orange zest until combined about 3 minutes.
-Do not overmix, not looking to create volume.
+- When mixing the butter, orange zest and sugar, do not overmix, not looking to create volume.
 Just mixing ingredients together.

-- Over a lightly floured surface roll out the dough to 4/5 mm (0.2 inches).
-Its best to divide the dough in 2 parts and work with each one separately.
-Easier to handle if the dough is not as big.
+- To roll out the dough, it is best to divide it in 2 parts and work with each one separately.
+Easier to handle if the dough is smaller.

-- Let them cool down over a wire rack and then frost with the melted white chocolate.
+- Be sure to let them cool down completely before frosting with the melted white chocolate.

 You can go 3 ways: